mcella/django-auth-policy/README.rst

+A future version of this package will get a new name and will become Django independent, with an optional Django integration module(s).

 Django Auth Policy is a set of tools to enforce various authentication policies when using the Django Web Framework (http://www.djangoproject.com/).